saulpw/visidata/www/docs/loading.md

 vd sample.tsv
 ~~~

-To enforce usage of a particular loader pass the `-f` flag, along with the name of the loader.
+To force a particular loader, pass `-f` with the filetype or format name.

 ~~~
 vd -f sqlite bar.db